zinkwazi/numitron_clock/README.md

 # Raspberry Pi Numitron Clock

+This is a great project for a simple 7 segment clock.
+The Numitron tubes are cheap, easy to use and run directly from the 5V pin on the Raspberry Pi.

 6 digit Numitron tube clock
 - Six digit clock - hours / minute / seconds
 - Time - uses NTP to stay very accurate